Press Release: March 11, 2013

 “We were able to quickly integrate the Vobile API/SDK in to our working prototype, an Android application built on the PhoneGap framework that records user excitement on what is currently being watched, identified via image, video or audio recognition,” said Ronn Abueg & Dirk Reinbold, of Team APPplause, Work at Play.
 “The best part of the API was that it returned predictable results, even during a rushed demo/presentation with less-than-optimal Wi-Fi.”

 Judges for The TV Hackfest come from leading firms including Google TV, twitter, CNN, Facebook, Voxeo Labs, Advance Ventures, Transmedia, and Aether.
 More information about Hackfest can be found at www.hackfest.tv/northamerica/.

 Vobile offers TVsync, a service that supports connected second-screen experiences.
 It can be utilized with nearly any combination of devices and media, effectively linking audio or video to corresponding content on other devices.

 Vobile is the worldwide leader in video and audio content protection, measurement and monetization services.
 Its patented core VDNA technologies enable fully automated identification, tracking and management of any video and audio content with high accuracy and scalability.
 Vobile operates the VDNA Database (VDDB), which is the most comprehensive database of authorized video fingerprints, metadata and business rules from major movie studios, television networks and record labels.
-Founded in 2005, the company is headquartered in Santa Clara, Ca., with additional offices in the United States, China, Japan and Singapore.
+Founded in 2005, the company is headquartered in Santa Clara, Ca., with additional offices in the United States, Japan and Hong Kong.
 Please contact us for more information.

 Vobile, VDNA, VDDB, VideoTracker, MediaWise, ReClaim, mSync and Pay-Per-Transaction logos are registered trademarks or trademarks of Vobile, Inc.